 Saturday 28 April

-This inspiring event will share information about the culture and traditions of several different indigenous groups from north-eastern Brazil, and in particular about the ways in which, with the help of the NGO Thydêwá, these communities have used digital tools to help increase their visibility, fight prejudice and lobby the government for their rights.
+This inspiring event will share information about the culture and traditions of several different indigenous groups from north-eastern Brazil, and in particular about the ways in which, with the support of the NGO Thydêwá, these communities have used digital tools to help increase their visibility, fight prejudice and lobby the government for their rights.

 Their use of the internet dates back over 15 years now, and has been recognised with a series of different prizes, both nationally and internationally.
 Beyond running an ethno-journalist website called Indios Online, these communities have used the internet to run online educational networks, sell craftwork, share information about environmental sustainability and much more.
 Their current projects include a network specifically for indigenous women, and a project to create indigenous digital art.